Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/bugbear.md

 NoteIcon: monster
 BestiaryType: humanoid (goblinoid)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 33, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Bugbear](2-Mechanics/CLI/bestiary/humanoid/bugbear.md)
 *Source: Monster Manual p.
 33, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*